CircleCI Trial Installation

 Steps for Installation on AWS EC2

-to the AWS Identity and Access Management (IAM) privileges associated with its instance profile.
+Note: All builds that run on the installed machine will have access to the AWS Identity and Access Management (IAM) privileges associated with its instance profile.
 Do not give any inappropriate privileges to your instance.
 It is possible to block this access with

 iptables rules in a production setup, contact support for specific instructions.

 - (Optional) To enable developers to SSH into builds for debugging purposes, open ports 64535-65535 for Custom TCP.

-- Choose an SSL certificate option.
-By default, all machines in a CircleCI installation verify SSL certificates for the GitHub Enterprise instance.
+- Choose an SSL certificate option and enter a hostname if relevant.
+This is where you can upload the licence file you were provided with when you signed up for your CircleCI account.
+Otherwise, by default, all machines in a CircleCI installation verify SSL certificates for the GitHub Enterprise instance.

 - Ensure that the “VM Provider” is set to “None”.
 If you would like to allow CircleCI to dynamically provision VMs (e.g. to support doing Docker builds) you may change this setting, but it will require additional IAM permissions.
 Contact us if you have questions.

 - Agree to the license agreement, save and head to your Dashboard.
 The application start up process begins by downloading the ~160 MB Docker image, so it may take some time to complete.

 - Click Open to launch the CircleCI app and click Sign Up to authorize your GitHub account.
 The Add Projects page appears where you can select a project for your first build.